dodo-it/entity-generator/README.md

 run php bin/console entity

-sample usage for generated entities with dibi:
+sample usage for generated entities:

     //generates all entities from tables and views in database console entity:generate